Snapbrillia/quadraticvoting/README.md

 # Editor Support

+Editor and IDE support for Haskell is provided by the [haskell-language-server](https://haskell-language-server.readthedocs.io/en/latest/index.html) project.
 The build system ensures that the Nix environment contains an appropriately compiled version of 'haskell-language-server' and a version of 'haskell-language-server-wrapper'.
 This means VSCode, Emacs, Vim etc. can be made Haskell-aware and thus increase productivity.

 ## VSCode